S-Lowes/Code-Institute-MS4/README.md

 As a frequent user, I want:
 - To sign in and view my bookings.
 - To continue booking events.
+- To change some of my creditials used during the booking process.

 ### User Journey